 - Interns must entertain themselves and are responsible for their own transportation.
 Silver Springs has multiple freshwater springs and fun hiking trails.
 Ocala is not too far away to enjoy a nice restaurant, shopping, or movies. [potentially limited availability due to COVID-19]

 - You will be located in the Ocala National Forest on a soft sand road.

 - A wireless internet connection is available if you bring your own computer.
-Basic food is provided for meals and laundry facilities are provided.

 - A telephone for domestic calls is provided.
 International calls require a calling card.